-The redirect could be via links, disturbing pop-ups or through a webpage overloaded with display ads.
-In fact, fraudsters develop trust with publishers by posing as a legitimate ad network for a certain period of time and then start dropping in malware through ad creative in order to forcibly redirect destinations for the users.
+The redirect could be via links, disturbing pop-ups, or through a webpage overloaded with display ads.
+In fact, fraudsters develop trust with publishers by posing as a legitimate ad network for a certain period of time and then start dropping in malware through ad creatives in order to forcibly redirect destinations for the users.

 “This comes up every year – and this is the worst-case [we’ve seen in] the past several years”

-– Dave Pond, GM of display and programmatic at Vox Media.
+– Dave Pond, GM of Display and Programmatic, Vox Media.

 How is it done?

-There are generally three primary ways to insert forced redirect ads on the ad network or web path:
+There are generally three primary ways to insert forced redirect ads on the website or web path:

 1. At ad request level